YoungjunNa/CV_YoungjunNa/README.md

 ## PUBLICATIONS

 ### First or corresponding author
 - Choi Y., S. Lee, and **Y. Na**.
 2020.
 Determination of *in situ* degradation parameters and feeding level of pineapple (*Ananas comosus* L.) cannery by-product to Hanwoo steers.
-Asian-Australasian Journal of Animal Sciences.
+Animal Bioscience.
 - Choi Y., S. Lee, and **Y. Na**.
 2020.
 Effects of a pineapple (*Ananas comosus* L.) cannery by-product on growth performance and carcass characteristics in the finishing stage of Hanwoo steer.
-Asian-Australasian Journal of Animal Sciences.
+Animal Bioscience.
 - **Na, Y.**, D. H. Li, Y. Choi, K. H. Kim, and S. R. Lee.
 2018.
 Effects of feeding level on nutrient digestibility and enteric methane production in growing goats (*Capra hircus hircus*) and Sika deer (*Cervus nippon hortulorum*).
 Asian-Australasian Journal of Animal Sciences 31(8): 1238-43.
 - **Na, Y.**, S. Hwang, Y. Choi, G. Park, and S. R. Lee.
 2018.
 Nutrient Digestibility and Greenhouse Gas Emission in Castrated Goats (*Capra Hircus*) Fed Various Roughage Sources.
 Journal of The Korean Society of Grassland and Forage Science 38(1): 39-43.